diveshlunker/whatsall/README.md

     5. number(number,country_code) - Instead of list, individual number can be sent.

+    6. send_message() - Will start sending messages

-    6. speed(time_in_seconds) - send time in seconds - increase if your internet is slow in order to send message properly.
+    7. speed(time_in_seconds) - send time in seconds - increase if your internet is slow in order to send message properly.

-    7. stop() - use this function to stop messaging and close the chrome driver
+    8. stop() - use this function to stop messaging and close the chrome driver

     ------------------------------------------------------------------------------------------------------------------------